Creating a Virtual Studio

 This setting controls the number of audio samples grouped into frames for each period of time.
 Smaller values can result in lower latency, but require that all musicians have higher quality Internet connections.
 You may want to try raising this value if you are experiencing static or other audio issues.

-This setting controls the queue size of the network jitter buffer for audio that the server receives from all musicians.
+This setting controls the queue size of the network jitter buffer for audio that the studio receives from all musicians.
 Similar to period, smaller values can result in lower latency, but require that all musicians have higher quality Internet connections.
 This now defaults to "auto" which means that it will automatically adjust to an optimal value for each musician's Internet connection.

 If this setting is enabled, two channels (left and right) will be used for each musician.
 Disabling this will instead use a single, mono channel.
 Note that stereo sound requires twice as much bandwidth as mono, so it can be helpful to disable this if you are using low bandwidth Internet connections.